Zarqa: Transportation

 The Faculty of Engineering in the Zarqa University.

-From 1908-20, the Hejaz Railway connected Zarqa to Amman, to the south; and to Syria, to the north.
+From 1908 to 1920, the Hejaz railway connected Zarqa to Amman in the south and Ottoman Syria to the north.

-Zarqa lies on the international highway that connects Saudi Arabia with Syria, and the international Amman-Baghdad highway also passes through the city.
+Zarqa lies on the international highway that connects Saudi Arabia with Syria, and the international Amman–Baghdad highway also passes through the city.

 Industry

 Zarqa is Jordan's industrial centre.
 It is home to over 50% of Jordanian factories.
-The growth of industry in the city is the result of low real estate costs and proximity to the capital Amman.
+The growth of industry in the city is the result of low real estate costs and proximity to the capital, Amman.

-Several facilities that are vital to Jordan's economy are based in Zarqa, such as Jordan's only oil refinery plant.
+Several facilities vital to Jordan's economy are based in Zarqa, including Jordan's only oil refinery.
 According to the Zarqa Chamber of Commerce, 10% of Jordan's total exports in 2011 came from Zarqa Governorate, amounting to more than US$512 million.
-Leather and garment products constituted about 52% of Zarqa'a exports, followed by chemical, agricultural and pharmaceutical products.
+Leather and garment products accounted for about 52% of Zarqa's exports, followed by chemical, agricultural, and pharmaceutical products.

 In September 2020, massive explosions occurred at an army munitions depot for mortars near Zarqa, caused by a short circuit.

 Education

 There are three universities in Zarqa, the largest of which is Hashemite University.
-The other two are Al-Balqa` Applied University and Zarqa University.
-Other community colleges and research centres are based in Zarqa such as the Al-Zarqa Educational & Investment.
+The other two are al-Balqaʼ Applied University and Zarqa University.
+Other community colleges and research centres are based in Zarqa, such as the al-Zarqa Educational & Investment.
 The city is also home to many secondary schools (or high schools), most notably the Zarqa Secondary School for Boys, which is considered one of the oldest high schools in Jordan.